Erasmus Work Placement

 - whether you have already completed a work placement as part of your degree

-Make sure to attach your CV in Europass format to the application.
+Make sure to attach your CV in Europass or other format to the application.
 Applications should be written in Finnish or English.
 The Europass CV is part of the Europass documents portfolio, the purpose of which is to help students and workers demonstrate their skills and knowledge in Europe.
 The documents can be used in the same format in all EU/EEA countries.
 The Europass CV template is available in 27 languages.
 You can use the Europass CV after the grant has been awarded, in the language of your destination country when looking for a work placement.
 More information about Europass.

 Your Erasmus work placement must be located in one of the countries participating in the programme, i.e. EU member states, Iceland, Norway, Liechtenstein, Macedonia and Turkey.
 All kinds of private and public organisations can provide suitable work placements, with the exception of the following:

 - EU organisations,

 - organisations coordinating EU programmes,